17th and 18th Century Theories of Emotions

 - Hobbes, Thomas, Elements of Law: Human Nature and de Corpore Politico with Three Lives (with selections from de Corpore, chapters I, VI and XXV), ed.
 J.C.A.
 Gaskin, Oxford: Oxford University Press, 1994.

-[All citations are to The Search after Truth (ST) followed by the number of Book, chapter and page.]
+[All citations to The Search after Truth (ST) give the number of Book, chapter and page.
+Citations to the Dialogues on Metaphysics and on Religion (DMR) give the page number.]

 - Malebranche, Nicolas, The Search after Truth, tr.
 T. Lennon and P. Olscamp, Cambridge: Cambridge University Press, 1997.